 Let us look at the top benefits of asparagus, one of the wonderful gift of nature:

-Asparagus contains good amount of dietary-fiber.
+Asparagus contains a good amount of dietary fiber.
 100 g of this can give you 2.1 g of fiber.
 This can treat constipation, lower bad (LDL) cholesterol, balance blood sugar levels.
 Dietary fiber can also reduce the risk of colon-rectal.

 This is used since many years to cure disorders such as dropsy and irritable bowel syndrome.

 Fresh asparagus is the richest source of anti-oxidants like carotenes, lutein, zeaxanthin, and cryptoxanthins.
 This is useful to kill free radicals from the body to protect from cancer, neuro diseases, and viral infections.
 Asparagus also contains powerful antioxidants like carotenoids, vitamin C, vitamin E, and manganese.